Thor Battering the Midgard Serpent: History and description

-Thor Battering the Midgard Serpent is a 1790 painting by the Swiss artist Henry Fuseli.
 The nude and muscular Thor stands in Hymir's boat with the Jörmungandr on his fish hook.
 In the top left corner, the god Odin appears as an old man.
 It depicts one of the most popular myths in Germanic mythology, Thor's fishing trip, which was known to Fuseli through P. H. Mallet's 1755 book Introduction à l'histoire du Dannemarc, translated to English by Thomas Percy in 1770 as Northern Antiquities.
+The Zurich artist had also traveled to the Italian peninsula, where he was able to admire the art of ancient masters, such as Michelangelo Buonarroti, whose sculptural nudes where a great source of inspiration for this canvas.
 The painting was Fuseli's diploma work for his election to the British Royal Academy of Arts in 1790.